PgBiel/elembic/src/types/types.typ

     }
   }

-  if "cast" in overrides and "output" not in overrides or "any" in overrides.output {
+  if "cast" in overrides and "output" not in overrides or "output" in overrides and "any" in overrides.output {
-    overrides.output = ("any",)
+    // - Collapse "any" + other types into just "any";
+    // - If there is a cast and output is unknown, then set it to any overrides.output = ("any",)
   }

   if "input" in overrides and "any" in overrides.input {
-    overrides.input = ("any",)
+    // - Collapse "any" + other types into just "any" overrides.input = ("any",)
   }

-  if "check" in overrides and "default" not in overrides {
+  if ("check" in overrides or "output" in overrides) and "default" not in overrides {
-    overrides.default = ()
+    // Not sure if default would fit those criteria anymore overrides.default = ()
   }